Pillar One: Summary

 The profit allocation rules are at the heart of Pillar One as they determine the amount of profit that is allocated to the market jurisdictions.

-The approach taken in Article 6 of the Progress Report on Amount A of Pillar One is in line with the suggested approach in the OECDs statement in October 2021.
+The approach taken in Article 5 of MLC is in line with the suggested approach in the OECDs statement in October 2021.

 Profits reallocated to a jurisdiction are 25% of the profits above a 10% profitability threshold.
 They are then allocated to jurisdictions based on the proportion of local revenue sourced to that jurisdiction to total group revenue.